DanyaAlfageh/nlp-resume/temp.md

 ### Analysis

-First I load the info from `candidate.jsonl` into two lists:
+First I load the info from `candidate.jsonl` and `target.jsonl` into two lists:

 ``` python
 import json